dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 ![alt text][image3]

 I keep each lap in a separate directory so that I could exclude parts of my full data set if necessary.
-Also, as the simulator took some getting used to, I didn't want to contaimate "good" data, with any failed runs.
+Also, as the simulator took some getting used to, I didn't want to contaminate "good" data, with any failed runs.

 I preprocessed this data by normalizing it (dividing it by 255) and then mean centering it (subtract 0.5), and randomly shuffled the data set and put 20% of the data into a validation set.

 Here is where my first testing began, but the results were not particularly good.
 I noticed that the model seemed to only preform well when the vehicle was in the center of the road (which makes sense since that is the only training data it had).
-Anytime it encoutered an edge or rolled slightly over it, the car would veer sharply off the track.
+Anytime it encountered an edge or rolled slightly over it, the car would veer sharply off the track.

-To augment the data set with a bit more variatey, I added in the left and right angles camera images, and applied a correction of 0.2 to the steering angle to account for location of the camera.
+To augment the data set with a bit more variety, I added in the left and right angles camera images, and applied a correction of 0.2 to the steering angle to account for location of the camera.
 Here is what the 3 different angles look like from the perspective of the car:

 **Center:**